-ACRI - Australian child restraint resource initiative – is the number one source of training on child restraint use and understanding issues in Australia.
-We offer specialised training programs for specific workplace environments.
+ACRI - Australian Child restraint Resource Initiative – is the number one resource for training on child restraint use in Australia, offering specialised training programs and auditing solutions for specific workplace environments.

 New South Wales, Western Australia, South Australia, Tasmania, Victoria, Northern Territory, Australian Capital Territory, Queensland are all catered for by our services.
 Family day care, automotive service, repair, new car sales, professional installation or fitting services, nannies, child care and Family and community services.
 The car rental industry is also catered for.

 ACRI specialises in sharing solutions for easy understanding of child restraint use issues.
-Improving child restraint safety for all of our littlest road users and making it easier for parents to satisfy themselves that they are doing it right.
-Media articles from all stakeholder sectors have been used to highlight that parents ‘Have to use’ child restraints, but have generally failed in making it simpler for everyone.
+Improving child restraint safety for all of our littlest road users and making it easier for parents to satisfy themselves that they are doing it all correctly.
+Media articles from a variety of stakeholders have been used to highlight that parents ‘Have to use’ child restraints.
+However, such articles generally fail to explaining what it is that an individual parent needs to focus on.
+As each family scenario is different for every child passenger's situation, our training programs aim at making it a simpler process for everyone.

-One example is that people have been told that they need to use a child restraint, (ie: Capsule, chair, booster, toddler car seat, infant restraint combination restraint, convertible restraint etc:) because of the road rules and to avoid a fine.
-But actually that's not why they have to use them at all.
+One example is that the general public are constantly being told that they need to use a child restraint, (ie: Capsule, chair, booster, toddler car seat, infant restraint combination restraint, convertible restraint etc:) because of the road rules and to avoid a fine, but that's not why we need to use them.

-Child restraint products ‘have' to be used to provide a safer environment for our smaller passengers who may either be;
+Child restraint products need to be used to provide a safer environment for our smaller passengers who may either be;

 1. At risk when using an inappropriate restraint system, such as a ‘Seat belt’.
 Or....

 2. They're under-developed physically and can benefit from specific injury protection devices and practices.

-These are the reasons that child restraint systems need to be used.
-The Road rule is the ‘Big stick’ approach to make people do something in protecting their child passengers against the dynamics that many road users are unaware of.
-The road rule has never been the pinnacle practice to aim for as it’s a minimum safety approach.
+They are the reasons that child restraint systems need to be used.
+The Road rules are a ‘Big stick’ approach to force us to do something to protect our child passengers against the dynamics that we, as mere mortal road users are generally unaware.
+The road rules have never been the pinnacle of practices to aim for as they are the minimum safety approach.